CollaboratingPlatypus/PetaPoco/README.markdown

 ## Version 6 - Netstandard 2.0, 4.0, 4.5+

-Read more about this [update](https://github.com/CollaboratingPlatypus/PetaPoco/wiki/V6NetStandard2-0)
+Read more about the [v6 update](https://github.com/CollaboratingPlatypus/PetaPoco/wiki/V6NetStandard2-0)

-PetaPoco is available from:

-* **NuGet Peta Complied** - <https://www.nuget.org/packages/PetaPoco.Compiled> - A compiled version which your project references.
+PetaPoco is available from: **NuGet [PetaPoco.Complied](https://www.nuget.org/packages/PetaPoco.Compiled)** - A compiled version which your project references.

 |Master|Development|Nuget|
 |:-----|:----------|:----|